 Preparation for teaching careers is an integral part of our PhD program in musicology.
-You'll serve as a teaching fellow during your second, third, fourth and fifth years of training.
+You'll serve as a teaching assistant during your second, third, fourth and fifth years of training.
 As such, you'll be responsible for course preparation, lecturing, administering and grading exams and meeting individually with undergraduates.

 All doctoral students are awarded 5 years of full tuition, generous fellowship funding and health coverage.
 Additional funding is available from both the Graduate School of Arts and Sciences and the department for travel to conferences and for research-related travel.
 Students may apply for additional dissertation funding, including the Dissertation Year Fellowship, Provost Award and University Prize Instructorship.

 See a full list of our current graduate students, including their research and interests.
 Here are some highlights from the last year:

 - Christina Dioguardi (ABD) was awarded a 2018 Mellon Dissertation Research Grant for an archival research trip (September 2019) to Munich and Florence.

 - Matthew Heck (ABD) presented a paper at the 2019 AMS Annual Meeting in Boston, titled “Chromatic Bifurcation and the Philosophy of Disunity in Shostakovich.”